-In the Upper Meadow look for Monarch butterflies, caterpillars and eggs on the milkweed in summer.
+In the Upper Meadow, look for Monarch butterflies, caterpillars and eggs on the milkweed in summer.
 Check out the dogbane for iridescent dogbane beetles.
 Listen for wrens and bluebirds near the bluebird nest boxes.
 Watch for box turtles crossing the path in early morning.

-In the Lower Meadow watch for bats leaving the bat boxes in late afternoon or early evening.
-Sit under the shade of the 80-year-old sycamore and imagine what the park looked like when it was part of a huge farm.
+In the Lower Meadow, watch for bats hunting in late afternoon or early evening.
+Sit under the shade of the 200-year-old sycamore, and imagine what the park looked like when it was part of a large farm.
 Watch as Cabin John Creek flows briskly by.
 In the spring, listen for the calls of spring peepers and other frogs from the vernal pools.
-You might also spot minnows, crayfish, caddisfly larvae, bathing birds, or signs of beaver activity.
+You might also spot minnows, crayfish, bathing birds, or signs of beaver activity.

 Visit with the giants as you follow the trails through the Mature Forest.
 Towering white oaks and tulip trees dwarf the younger understory.
 In the spring, keep an eye out for the ephemeral wildflowers blooming before the forest trees leaf out and block the sun.
 In the winter, listen for the calls of barred owls in the late afternoon or early evening.

 A life size oak tree exhibit commands the center of the indoor space at Locust Grove Nature Center.
 Find the animals that live in and near the tree; push the buttons to learn what they sound like!
 Look for signs that show the importance of trees both dead and alive.

 Large windows throughout the circular building allow for bird and wildlife watching in any season.

 Spring brings bluebells and bulbs, while summer welcomes butterflies and blossoms galore.
 Fall is for seeds and fruit, while most plants lie dormant all winter.
 Our well-tended, native plant pollinator garden will delight your senses year round. *Watch for new features in the pollinator garden as our volunteers return and create changes

-The Montgomery County Parks Commission has been a leader in providing park visitors opportunities to play outside in nature as part of Maryland’s No Child Left Inside initiative.
+The Montgomery County Parks Commission has been a leader in providing park visitors opportunities to explore outside in nature as part of Maryland’s No Child Left Inside initiative.
 And nowhere is this as evident as in Nature Exploration Area created at Locust Grove Nature Center.

 Take a journey back through time, starting from present day to when dinosaurs roamed the Earth millions of years ago.
 As you walk, learn about the different periods of geologic time.
 When did the first plants and mammals appear?
 Have temperatures changed over time?
 How have our continents changed?
 You’ll end your journey at a dig site, where you’ll discover a life size replica of a dinosaur fossil.
 Become a paleontologist; find your tools in the workbox at the dig site and see which dinosaur fossil you unearth.